 Macroscale tissue analysis of normal tissue (defined as >1 cm from tumor, but within the angiosome) was also performed in each liver.
-When analyzing the normal tissue in each group TriNav with PEDD demonstrated a trend toward reduced microsphere delivery and a T:N ratio of 4.2 versus 2.7 for the TMC group.
+When analyzing the normal tissue in each group TriNav with PEDD demonstrated a trend toward reduced microsphere delivery and a T:N ratio of 4.2 versus 2.7 for the TMC group, representing a 1.6x increase.